 Sarah, A Social Nomad

-At just over an hour from central London, the medieval town of Rye in East Sussex is a wonderful day trip out of London by train.
+At just over an hour from central London, the medieval town of Rye in East Sussex is one of the very best day trips you can take from London by train..
 Once an important port town on England’s south coast, Rye is now surrounded by marshland with the sea a couple of miles beyond.
 The town is full of atmospheric cobblestone streets and timber-framed houses.

 Visit in winter and the streets are frequently cloaked in sea mist.
 During the evening, it’s easy to imagine the smugglers from days gone by sneaking from tavern to tavern.
 In summertime, Rye is a delightful town to wander through, there are lovely independent shops and plenty of cafes to enjoy lunch or coffee.